 After the filing of the petition, a Notice of Chapter 12 Bankruptcy Case, Meeting of Creditors, & Deadlines is mailed to the debtor(s) and the creditors of the debtor(s).
 The notice advises the debtor(s) and creditors of the date, time and location of the 341 Meeting of Creditors (the 341 Meeting of Creditors is held at the Office of the U.S. Trustee), the name, address and telephone number of the trustee assigned to the case, and certain deadlines set in the case.
 The notice provides a warning to the debtor(s) that the case may be dismissed for failure to appear at the 341 Meeting of Creditors.
 Please read the notice carefully.

 - Official Forms & Petition Preparation – The Clerk’s Office of the U. S. Bankruptcy Court does not supply the official forms required for filing bankruptcy.
-They may be purchased at an office supply store, or may be downloaded from the courts web site, at http://www.vaeb.uscourts.gov, under Forms, Bankruptcy Forms.
-If someone other than an attorney assists you in the preparation of the bankruptcy forms, the petition preparer must sign the petition and provide you with the notice contained in Official Form B 19, Declaration and Signature of Non-Attorney Bankruptcy Petition Preparer.
+They may be purchased at an office supply store, or may be downloaded from the Courts web site, at http://www.vaeb.uscourts.gov, under Forms, Bankruptcy Forms.
+If someone other than an attorney assists you in the preparation of the bankruptcy forms, the petition preparer must provide you with the Official Form 119, Bankruptcy Petition Preparer’s Notice, Declaration and Signature.
 11 U.S.C.
 Section 110.

-- Social Security Number – Effective December 1, 2007, individuals filing bankruptcy place only the last four digits of their Social Security Number or Taxpayer-Indentification Number on the bankruptcy petition.
-Individuals are required to submit, with the bankruptcy petition, a separate Statement of Social Security Number(s), Official Form B 21, in which the full Social Security Number or Taxpayer-Indentification Number is given.
+- Social Security Number – Individuals filing bankruptcy place only the last 4 digits of their Social Security Number or Taxpayer-Identification Number on the bankruptcy petition.
+Individuals are required to submit, with the bankruptcy petition, a separate Statement of Your Social Security Number(s), Official Form 121, in which the full Social Security Number or Taxpayer-Identification Number is given.
 If the debtor is pro se, the original of the statement must be provided to the Court; if the debtor is represented by an attorney, the attorney retains the original of the statement.
 In both instances, the statement is not a part of the public record, and is not viewable by the public.
-Official Form B 21 may be accessed through the Court’s web site, at http://www.vaeb.uscourts.gov, under Forms, Bankruptcy Forms.
+Official Form 121 may be accessed through the Court’s web site, at http://www.vaeb.uscourts.gov, under Forms, Bankruptcy Forms.

-- Protection of Personal Information - Any schedule or supporting document filed with he court should not include: 1) the names of minor children – use only initials; 2) birthdates – use only the year of birth; and 3) financial account numbers – use only the last four (4) digits.
+- Protection of Personal Information - Any schedule or supporting document filed with the court should not include: 1) the names of minor children – use only initials; 2) birthdates – use only the year of birth; and 3) financial account numbers – use only the last 4 digits.

 - Legal Advice & Resources – The Clerk’s Office of the U. S. Bankruptcy Court is neither permitted to provide legal advice nor to assist in the preparation of the petition, schedules or other documents.
 The local library contains law books that may be of assistance.
 The Local Bankruptcy Rules for the Eastern District of Virginia, and information on the various chapters in bankruptcy are available in the Clerk’s Office.
 The local bankruptcy rules, forms and instructions are also available on the Court’s web site, at http://www.vaeb.uscourts.gov, under Court Resources, Local Rules; and http://www.vaeb.uscourts.gov, under Forms, Bankruptcy Forms, respectively.